joereynolds/the-check-republic/docs/CHECKS.md

     description = "Alerts when your battery is < 10%",
     name = "Low Battery",
     rate = "5m",
     message = "Your laptop has low battery.
-Consider charging it."
+Consider charging it.", level = "critical"
 }
 ```